-Whether you run a brick and mortar store on one of Britain’s High Streets, operate an eBay, Amazon or other online store, or do both, you’ll need to make sure that you, your products and your customers are protected.
+Whether you run a bricks and mortar store on one of Britain’s high streets, operate an eBay, Amazon or other online store, or do both, you’ll need to make sure that you, your products, and your customers are protected.
 Retail business insurance needs to be as unique as the businesses it protects and using a broker that can take the time to understand your company and build a retail insurance package to meet your needs makes commercial sense.

 Retail insurance is a highly competitive sector of insurance with many providers promising “cheap” insurance.
 As with many things cheap isn’t always best and we are well versed in the retail world enabling us to provide you with excellent independent advice, first class personal service and a product tailored to your needs.

 They understood my needs and guided me through the process of finding the right policy to suit my new business.
 The service could not have been better.

 Along with the usual liabilities, retail insurance will usually include but is not limited to: